la2050/archive/_projects/2016/nation-of-vibrations-l-a-vation-project-bringing-healing-and-connection-to-communities-across-l-a.md

   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism","Total number of local social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  The L.A.vation project will CONNECT communities (including schools, businesses, activist organizations, non-profits, and other spaces) by organizing and facilitating different events and gatherings uniquely tailored to the community being served.
+The project creates unifying events designed for people to join together to heal and elevate their minds, bodies and spirits, while also promoting empowerment, engagement, and positive action within and between communities.
+project_areas:
+  - Central LA
+  - East LA
+  - South LA
+  - Westside
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   LA is one of the largest and most spread out cities in the country.
 It houses many diverse communities, but is also a place where many suffer from feeling